schaueho/funsig/README.md

 ### Handling multiple implementations of a signature

 If you have multiple implementations for a signature in different namespaces, you should explicitly declare which implementation you want, otherwise the load order of the modules will determine which default implementation you get (the `defimpl` loaded last will win).
-You can do this with `set-default-implementation!` which expects the name of the signature and the name of the implementation -- the latter consists of the name of the signature plus '-impl':
+You can do this with `set-default-implementation!` which expects the name of the signature and the name of the implementation -- the latter consists of the name of the signature plus `-impl`:

 ```clojure
 	(ns my.onion.app